Panasonic S5 Comparison Review

 The Panasonic Lumix DC-S5 is a mirrorless interchangeable lens camera that was revealed to the public in September 2020 and is equipped with a full frame sensor.
 It offers a resolution of 24 megapixel.

 Is the Panasonic S5 a good camera?
-The S5 has a Camera Elo of 3467.
-This very strong rating puts it among the elite group of camera grand masters.
-The S5 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the S5 also ranks among the top 10 percent.
+The S5 has a Camera Elo of 2964.
+This rating puts the S5 among the top 20 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (full frame cameras), the S5 ranks among the top 30 percent.

 |Mirrorless system camera|